harvard-lil/website-static/app/_posts/2023-03-28-introducing-reading-mode-for-h2o.md

 <!--more-->

-Reading mode transforms an H2O casebook to a format that more closely resembles an e-book.
-Casebooks now offer the ability to view and read an entire section at a time, a present and navigable table of contents, and a design that highlights different content types without interrupting the reading flow.
+Reading mode transforms an H2O casebook into a format that more closely resembles an e-book.
+Casebooks now offer the ability to view and read an entire section at a time, a navigable table of contents, and a design that highlights different content types without interrupting the reading flow.
 Reading mode is optimized for loading speed over limited-bandwidth connections, which can be especially challenging given the average length of heavily-annotated casebooks.
 Attention was paid to consumption on mobile phones and tablets, devices which are rarely used for creating content, but frequently used by students when studying on the go.

 **Platform view**
 ![](https://lil-blog-media.s3.amazonaws.com/Reading_Mode_post.png)